suelopoder/frontend-test/README.md

 - XSS for file names.
 To test upload a file named `<script>alert('xss');<script>.png`
 - Big file attacks are not possible.
 - File name attack.
 To test upload a file named `some/path.png`.
 The `/` will be replaced as `:`
-- clickjacking.
+- Clickjacking.
 To test render -a production build- of the app within an iframe
-- general node vulnerabilities.
+- General node vulnerabilities.
 Using node LTS version mitigates this.
+- Run file validations in server to avoid direct posting to API.

 Not addressed issues